-(ii) Since June 2020, the Company has contracted with certain clients to offer third party gaming content and as such become a reseller of this gaming content.
+Since June 2020, the Company has contracted with certain clients to offer third party gaming content and as such become a reseller of this gaming content.
 The Company acquires the third-party gaming content for a fixed cost and resells the content at a margin.

-Revenues derived from the reselling of gaming content during the twelve-months ended October 31, 2022 and 2021, nine-months ended October 31, 2021 and 2020, and the twelve-months ended January 31, 2021 and 2020, are shown in the following table:
+Revenues derived from the reselling of gaming content during the twelve-months ended October 31, 2023 and 2022, are shown in the following table: